 Getty Images

-You can also pull up some updates on Santa's progress through Nest Home displays and Google Home devices, by just asking, "Hey Google, What's happening in the North Pole."
+You can also pull up some updates on Santa's progress through Nest Home displays and Google Home devices by asking, "Hey Google, What's happening in the North Pole."
 An Elf named Dimple Stocks will read some updates as if you're listening to a radio newscast.
 The elf will also suggest you head over to the Google Santa Tracker.

 Ask Alexa, Siri, Google Assistant if you're Santa's Naughty or Nice list